KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 I've said this a few times: the best way to practice most of this stuff is by writing real code.

 I personally enjoy coding [small projects](/gallery) for fun over the weekend, and I believe that these types of small projects helped cement the fundamentals for me.
 I've also spent a lot of time asking and answering questions on various forums and Stack Overflow, which helped me learn about the more advanced topics.
 I've also enjoyed [game jams](https://en.wikipedia.org/wiki/Game_jam) like [Ludum Dare](https://ldjam.com/).
-(See [here](https://itch.io/jams) and [here](http://www.indiegamejams.com/) for lists of game jams happening now!)
+(See [itch.io - jams](https://itch.io/jams) and [indiegamejams](http://www.indiegamejams.com/) for lists of game jams happening now!)

 Other people enjoy more directed practice doing [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming) on websites like [LeetCode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/), [Topcoder](https://www.topcoder.com/), and [Kaggle](https://www.kaggle.com/).

 The important thing is to figure out what **you** enjoy.
 That might be weekend projects, or code competition websites, or game development, or creative coding, or something else.
 It doesn't really matter what the thing is, as long as you're writing real code.

 One thing I encourage everybody to do is create a portfolio page.
 Spend a weekend putting together a simple homepage for yourself.
 (Shameless self-promotion: Not familiar with HTML?
-Start [here](/tutorials/html)!)
+Start [tutorials -html](/tutorials/html)!)
 Then spend the next weekend creating a hello world program.
 Put that up on your portfolio.
 Then spend the weekend after that exploring some other topic, publish it to your portfolio, rinse and repeat.
 Keep each project small enough to finish in just a few days, and use this process as an excuse to explore the various concepts you're interested in.
 Spend a weekend implementing your own HashMap, and put that up on your portfolio.
 Spend a weekend implementing A\* search, and put that up on your portfolio.
 Bonus: as you get into more advanced topics, you can add this portfolio to your resume!

 No matter what motivates you, the goal is to get practice coding the fundamentals and the other topics you'd use in an interview.